bor0/gidti/manuscript/chapter5.md

         let IH = proofA n_lte_m m_lte_n in rewrite IH in Refl
 ```

-We've proved that `Nat`s make a `Porder`.
+We proved that `Nat`s make a `Porder`.
 Interfaces allow us to group one or more functions, and an implementation of a specific type is guaranteed to implement all such functions.

 X> ### Exercise 20
 X>
-X> Convince yourself using pen and paper that {$$}<{/$$} on natural numbers makes a partial relation, i.e. it satisfies all properties of Definition 7.
+X> Convince yourself using pen and paper that {$$}<{/$$} on natural numbers makes a partial order, i.e. it satisfies all properties of Definition 7.

 X> ### Exercise 21
 X>
-X> Understand the proofs for reflexivity, transitivity and antisymmetry by using holes and try to deduce them yourself.
+X> Understand the proofs for reflexivity, transitivity and antisymmetry by using holes by trying to deduce them yourself.

 ## 5.3.
 Trees